 It’s worth noting that the Dreamer is equally geared towards PLA as it is ABS, unlike countless other models that tend to focus on one with only a handful of cursory arrangements made for the other to be listed as compatible with both materials.

 A dual fan setup is fitted to the back panel that works in unison with the triple extruder fans to cool PLA by extracting the warm air.
-Equally, the Dreamer is equipped with a meter that monitors the ambient temperature to ensure the enclosed chamber is consistently warm enough to avoid ABS warping and cool enough to avoid PLA stringing.
+Equally, the Dreamer is equipped with a meter that monitors the ambient temperature to make sure the enclosed chamber is consistently warm enough to avoid ABS warping and cool enough to avoid PLA stringing.

 A 3.5-inch full-color HD IPS touchscreen is integrated into the front panel of the Dreamer.
 We found it particularly responsive and easy to navigate.
 It features the ability to trigger prints, monitor and preheat extruder and platform temperatures, load/unload filament, activate the bed-leveling wizard, axes homing, update the firmware, and an array of other settings.
 The touchscreen has support for English, German, Dutch, Polish, French, Korean, and Japanese languages.

 The Dreamer has both an SD card reader slot and a USB-to-PC port, in addition to Wi-Fi connectivity for untethered use.
-The USB feature is unusual in that the Dreamer itself has 4GB of onboard memory to store prints of the device itself.
+The USB feature is uncommon in that the Dreamer itself has 4GB of onboard memory to store prints of the device itself.
 If the PC crashes or shuts down unexpectedly, the printer still has access to model details to continue a job uninterrupted.

 Flashforge recommends using the Dreamer with its proprietary FlashPrint slicing software, but the printer remains open-sourced so you can use all manner of third-party slicers such as Cura, Simplify3D, and the like.